younissk/embed2image-contrastive-retrieval/README.md

 ### Useful arguments (`uv run python -m src.train_finetune --help`)

-- `--batch-size` / `--accumulate-grad-batches`: use small micro-batches that fit comfortably in memory and recover the desired effective batch with gradient accumulation.
-The defaults (`6 × 6`) give an effective batch of 36; adjust as needed for your GPU.
+- `--batch-size` / `--accumulate-grad-batches`: use micro-batches that fit comfortably in memory and recover the desired effective batch with gradient accumulation.
+The defaults (`32 × 2`) give an effective batch of 64; adjust as needed for your GPU.
 - `--max-audio-seconds`: truncate clips before PaSST to control memory/latency.
   Values around 10–15 s keep utilisation high without exhausting VRAM.